28 Apr Learner Tips and Tricks

 Do I need to know about computers to take the theory test?

 The computer system is very easy to use – all you have to do is to point and touch the computer screen in the area of the correct answer.
-No experience of computers is necessary at all.
+No experience with computers is necessary at all.

 How long does the theory test last?